HeresJohnny5/100-days-of-code/log.md

 **Thoughts**: I'm uncertain why, however I feel wrapping my head around certain backend concepts, specifically Schemas and Models is taking more time than I initially expected.
 It seems with every step forward I'm taking two steps back.
 This backward momentum especially came across when attempting to learn about Security and Authentication.

+## Day 18: February 6, 2018

+**Progress**: Today I continued to dabble with testing using Mocha while saving data in a MongoDB database.
+I swear one of these days I'll truly understand ES6 Promises, Callbacks and Asynchronous Code.

+**Thoughts**: Unfortunately I was not able to code much today due to several work responsibilities and meetings.
+I continued to push through [The Complete Developers Guide to MongoDB](https://www.udemy.com/the-complete-developers-guide-to-mongodb/) by Stephen Grider.
+As mentioned above I'm still struggling with ES6 Promises and Asynchronous Code.